rbturnbull/llmloader/README.rst

 CLI
 ==========

 You can test out prompts and models on the command line.
+Make sure you have your API keys set in your environment or add the key with the ``--api-key`` flag.

 .. code-block:: bash